thejiral/Separator-filtration_system/README.md

 ![microfit-connection-testfit](https://github.com/thejiral/Separator-filtration_system/assets/62755624/0e051a12-e469-4881-89b1-1167154d1c1c)

-Disassemble the connectors and remove the micro-fit 3.0 plugs from plastic parts again.
+Disassemble the connectors and remove the micro-fit 3.0 plugs from the printed parts again.

-Install the bottom mesh in partA by sliding it in while tilted until the intentation in the filter body, press the mesh then past the holding protrusions.
+Install the bottom mesh in partA by sliding it in while keeping it tilted until the intentation in the filter body, press the mesh then past the holding protrusions.
 Use some Hexkey if your fingers don't make it as far.
 Check if the mesh is fully clipped in as seen here:

 ![Meshinsert](https://github.com/thejiral/Separator-filtration_system/assets/62755624/fd99f50d-7af2-4311-bb3e-fd61a32a6a52)